Installing Impala without Cloudera Manager

-(Optional) If you installed the full Hive component on any node, you can verify that the metastore is configured properly by starting the Hive
+(Optional) If you installed the full Hive component on any host, you can verify that the metastore is configured properly by starting the Hive

 console and querying for the list of available tables.
 Once you confirm that the console starts, exit the console

 $ hive Hive history file=/tmp/root/hive_job_log_root_201207272011_678722950.txt hive> show tables; table1 table2 hive> quit; $

 - Confirm that your package management command is aware of the Impala repository settings, as described in Cloudera Impala Requirements.
 (For CDH 4, this is a different repository than for CDH.)
 You might need to download a repo or list file into a system directory underneath /etc.